ddoddii/resume-plus-python-server/docs/api.md

     "user_answer": "I DON'T KNOW",
     "evaluation": {
       "score": 1,
-      "rationale": "The answer does not demonstrate any collaboration as it lacks specific details or examples of working with a partner or supervisor.
+      "rationale": "The answers does not demonstrate any collaboration as it lacks specific details or examples of working with a partner or supervisor.
 It does not provide any insight into the management style that appealed to the candidate."
     }
   }
   ```